vollmerr/account-lead-lookup/README.md

 ### html
 To deploy the html to the wordpress environment, open a ticket to the `OCIO ITSM Services/CDT Website Support` group.

 The code indicated in `index.html` surrounded by `INSERT INTO THE HOST SITE` is the code that should be replaced on the CDT site if any changes are needed.
-Uncomment the dev or prod script and link section that points to the js/css files in Azure Blob Storage.
-For example, the section under the `UNCOMMENT FOR DEPLOYING IN PROD` comment.
+Uncomment the section surrounded by the `UNCOMMENT FOR DEPLOYING` comment.

 ### javascript + css
 This project uses the `bpa-azure` package for deploying to Azure Blob Storage, which relies on environment variables being set.